-We measured exposures by: a questionnaire administered to the primary caregiver; observation; examination in the field or clinic; and, for HAP measurement, by carbon monoxide diffusion tube attached to the child 27 (used for modelled estimates of exposure to fine particulate matter (PM2.5), as previously described)28-30.
+We measured exposures by: a questionnaire administered to the primary caregiver (including behaviour and fuel use); observation; examination in the field or clinic; and, for HAP measurement, by carbon monoxide (CO) diffusion tube attached to the child 27.
+PM is the HAP exposure of interest but PM measurement devices are relatively bulky and not able to be used in small children.
+Therefore exposure to fine particulate matter (PM2.5)) was modeled using directly measured household-level CO, PM and fuel data coupled with personal CO data.
+However, validation of the model by direct measurement of PM in a subset of ambulatory children failed through the lack of correlation between directly measured and modeled PM, rendering PM exposure estimates unreliable.28-30.
 Crowding-related questions focusing on the month before enrolment established household size, how many people slept in the child’s room, where they slept, and whether the child shared a bed with anyone having a cough.
 We measured current and past feeding practices by questionnaire and current nutritional status by anthropometry.

 Bias and confounding